 The ancient Roman city of Jerash (also known as Gerasa), and the current modern city by the same name, are located about 48km north of Amman, Jordan.
 It’s the second most-visited site in Jordan, with Petra being the first.

-The area was inhabited as far back as the Neolithic Age, around 7500–5500 BC.
+People have inhabited this area as far back as the Neolithic Age, around 7500–5500 BC.
 Archaeological digs in 2015 uncovered human remains dating to this period.
 There is also evidence of settlement in the area during the Bronze Age (3200 BC – 1200 BC).

 Originally, in Pre-Hellenic times, this was a small village known as Garshu.
 At some point during the Hellenistic and Roman periods, the town was re-founded as the city of Gerasa.
 It’s not entirely certain who re-founded the city, but there are several theories.
 Alexander the Great conquered the surrounding region in the 4th BC.
 Some believe that Alexander the Great or his general, Perdiccas, established the city as sort of a retirement home for old Macedonian soldiers.
 A few ancient Greek inscriptions also support this version of history.